Financing your studies in Finland

 Students living in mainland Finland can apply for general housing allowance.

 In order to receive financial aid, the studies must be full-time.
-That entails satisfactory academic progress, in other words a student must complete at least 5 credits on average for each month of financial aid and at least 20 credits in each academic term.
+That entails satisfactory academic progress, in other words a student must complete at least 5 credits on average for each month of financial aid and at least 20 credits in each academic year.

 In addition, a student’s income will affect whether he or she is entitled to financial aid.